Atomic Age: 1970s to 1990s

 French advocates of nuclear power developed an aesthetic vision of nuclear technology as art to bolster support for the technology.
 Leclerq compares the nuclear cooling tower to some of the grandest architectural monuments of Western culture:

 The age in which we live has, for the public, been marked by the nuclear engineer and the gigantic edifices he has created.
 For builders and visitors alike, nuclear power plants will be considered the cathedrals of the 20th century.
 Their syncretism mingles the conscious and the unconscious, religious fulfilment and industrial achievement, the limitations of uses of materials and boundless artistic inspiration, utopia come true and the continued search for harmony.

-In 1973, the United States Atomic Energy Commission predicted that, by the turn of the 21st century, one thousand reactors would be producing electricity for homes and businesses across the USA.
-But after 1973, reactor orders declined sharply as electricity demand fell and construction costs rose.
+In 1973, the AEC predicted that, by the turn of the 21st century 1,000 reactors would be producing electricity for homes and businesses across the U.S. But after 1973, reactor orders declined sharply as electricity demand fell and construction costs rose.
 Many orders and partially completed plants were cancelled.

 Nuclear power has proved controversial since the 1970s.
 Highly radioactive materials may overheat and escape from the reactor building.
 Nuclear waste (spent nuclear fuel) needs to be regularly removed from the reactors and disposed of safely for up to a million years, so that it does not pollute the environment.
 Recycling of nuclear waste has been discussed, but it creates plutonium which can be used in weapons, and in any case still leaves much unwanted waste to be stored and disposed of.
-Large, purpose-built facilities for long-term disposal of nuclear waste have been difficult to site, and have not yet reached fruition.
+Large, purpose-built facilities for long-term disposal of nuclear waste have been difficult to site.

-By the late 1970s, nuclear power suffered a remarkable international destabilization, as it was faced with economic difficulties and widespread public opposition, coming to a head with the Three Mile Island accident in 1979, and the Chernobyl disaster in 1986, both of which adversely affected the nuclear power industry for decades thereafter.
-A cover story in the 11 February 1985, issue of Forbes magazine commented on the overall management of the nuclear power program in the United States:
+By the late 1970s, nuclear power suffered a remarkable international destabilization, as it was faced with economic difficulties and widespread public opposition, coming to a head with the Three Mile Island accident in 1979 and the Chernobyl disaster in 1986, both of which adversely affected the nuclear power industry for decades thereafter.
+A cover story in the 11 February 1985 issue of Forbes magazine addresses the overall management of the nuclear power program in the United States:

 The failure of the U.S. nuclear power program ranks as the largest managerial disaster in business history, a disaster on a monumental scale ... only the blind, or the biased, can now think that the money has been well spent.
 It is a defeat for the U.S. consumer and for the competitiveness of U.S. industry, for the utilities that undertook the program and for the private enterprise system that made it possible.

-So, in a period just over 30 years, the early dramatic rise of nuclear power went into equally meteoric reverse.
+In a period just over 30 years, the early dramatic rise of nuclear power went into equally meteoric reverse.
 With no other energy technology has there been a conjunction of such rapid and revolutionary international emergence, followed so quickly by equally transformative demise.